 A Fisherman’s Perspective

-Once a year I stock up on frozen wild salmon straight from the fishermen at Bristol Bay when they get back from Alaska.
-I fill in with Vital Choice seafood or at local fish shops or Costco when needed.
+We like to stock up on frozen wild salmon straight from the fishermen at Bristol Bay when they get back from Alaska.
+You can fill in with Vital Choice seafood or at local fish shops or Costco when needed.

-My friend Jarret runs Bristol Bay.
+My friend Jarret runs Bristol Bay and comes from generations of fishermen.
 We met a while back when I last did a fish and mercury episode.
-Jarret comes from generations of fishermen.

 When I asked Jarret what he felt about GMO salmon, here’s what he said: